yuuki15/yuuki15.github.io/_drafts/2023-02-17-chatgpt-versus-yuuki.md

 ---
 ---

 On February 16, 2023, I became the first human being to play a complete game of shogi against ChatGPT.
-I listed all legal moves on each of ChatGPT's turns using python-shogi and let them choose their move.
+I listed all legal moves on each of ChatGPT's turns using the python-shogi library and let them choose their move.

 * Lishogi https://lishogi.org/pma1myEC
 * Shogi Playground https://kifu.co/Zw7L